carrielkh/GhostChat-iOS/README.md

 ## GhostChat-iOS
-1. Tagline: "Anon Local Chat"
+1. Tagline: "Museum Ghost Chat"
 2. Works in Airplane Mode
 3. Does not use the Internet.
 Secure and off the Cloud.